-BILL SPENCE, Senior Investment Advisor, IG Private Wealth Management, Lloydminster, Alberta, Canada
+BILL SPENCE, Associate Consultant, IG Private Wealth Management, Lloydminster, Alberta, Canada

 In 2011, Bill Spence, a teacher for nearly two decades, was considering a career change.
 Bill had been a client of IG Wealth for 19 years when one of the Advisors at the firm – who would eventually become his partner – suggested he make the move from teacher to Financial Advisor.
 “Miles (Schiller) lured me away in the spring of 2011,” remembers Bill.
 “I told him, I’ll take till the end of the school year to make my decision.”